 The NCSA conducts periodic meetings to which its members are invited.
 They include NCSA's Annual Training Conference and two biannual meetings held in the spring and the fall.
-The NCSA would like to invite various judges, district attorneys, and certain senior officials in the State executive branch to attend its 2015 Spring meeting on April 27-29, 2015, at Wrightsville Beach.
-The NCSA would provide complimentary admission to the meeting along with associated information materials, food, and beverages.
-Those attendees will be expected to pay their own travel and lodging expenses.
+The NCSA would like to invite various judges, district attorneys, and certain senior officials in the State executive branch to attend its 2015 Conference to be held from July 26-28, 2015, at Sunset Beach.
+The early registration fee charged attendees is \$275 and the regular registration fee is \$325.

+The NCSA may provide complimentary admission to the meeting to selected public servants4 and judicial officers, which will include admission to the training sessions along with informational materials, food and beverages, and incidental entertainment.
+Other public servants and judicial officers will be charged the customary registration fee.
+All attendees will be expected to pay their own travel and lodging expenses.